There are a lot of similarities between Ireland and Scotland, including surnames. Here are our top ten Irish surnames that are actually Scottish.

 5. Finley – a name with Viking origins

-As you might have guessed, any name starting with Fin or Finn, means fair, and parked with Ley or Laogh, means warrior, so you’ve got a name that means fair warrior/white warrior.
+As you might have guessed, any of the Gaelic names starting with Fin or Finn, means fair, and parked with Ley or Laogh, means warrior, so you’ve got a name that means fair warrior/white warrior.

 This name could also possibly refer to the Vikings who were fair and warriors.